qmil4n/Particles/README.md

 # Particles

-- Just a simple particle symulator.
+- Just a simple particle simulator.
 - Use Left and Right click.